 Like most high-end air guns, the stock of this one is also made of all-weather synthetic material.
 Due to its rubberized grip, you will not feel uncomfortable while shooting even when your hands sweat.

 To add more convenience to your shooting sessions, the gun comes with a two-stage adjustable trigger that you can customize as per your preference and shooting style.
-The manufacturer was kind enough to provide an adjustable scope of 3-9x40 with the package that manages to get precise visual on targets.

-Compared to other break barrel rifles on the list, this one requires some extra efforts while cocking.
+Compared to other break barrel rifles on the list, this one requires some extra effort while cocking.
 41 lbs. of cocking effort is fine with adults.
 However, teenagers might struggle to reload the gun.

 Weighing 6.88 lbs. this one isn’t the lightest firearm on the list.
 If you have a large arm and you are powerful enough to carry this rifle in the field, you will have some quality firing time with great accuracy.